Kaybarax/react-js-spa-app-starter-template-framework/README.md

 ## React Js MobX SPA Web App with Login, Starter Template Framework Design
  Ideal starter for your web app that requires sign in, login and authentication.
- Another one coming up next for your SPA web app that is just merely a static site/app.
+ Another template coming up next for your SPA web app that you want to start without login and sign up (ideal for, if you just want to get up and running with a static site generator without the login and sign up stuff).

 #### Note: All batteries included like Angular (global state manager [MobX] hooked to localStorage for seamless persistence of your stores, and sound routing and navigation logic built on top of [mobx-state-router])